 Bad — Max Isn’t an Original Stranger Things Character

-Though we’ve already explained that Stranger Things has so far avoided killing any original characters, it’s worth pointing out that Max Mayfield isn’t one of them, as she was introduced in Season 2.
-This could give her much less plot armor against Vecna.
+Though we’ve already explained that Stranger Things has so far avoided killing any original characters, it’s worth pointing out that Max Mayfield isn’t an OG, as she was introduced in Season 2.
+This could give her much less “plot armor” against Vecna.

 Stranger Things Season 1 — 4